Resources

 1. Play virtual team-building games

 Your distributed team likely lives in different cities, states, or even countries.
-While that can make it difficult to come together for an in-person party, you can still find ways to celebrate together.
+While that can make it difficult to come together for an in-person happy hour, you can still find ways to celebrate together.
 A little fun can go a long way to make your team feel more connected and engaged.

 Try out these virtual team-building activities to challenge your team to get to know each other better: